stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 share the same DoF).
 Only one processor can own a DoF, therefore processors will have continuous fields which contain DoFs that the processor does not own.
-These unowned DoFs are called `annexed` in the Dynamo0.3 API and are a separate, but related, concept to field halos.
+These unowned DoFs are called `annexed` in the LFRic API and are a separate, but related, concept to field halos.

 When a kernel that operates on a cell-column needs to read a continuous field then the annexed DoFs must be up-to-date on all